Paddle Billing

 1. Build a request

-Build a request that includes effective_from and resume_at to tell Paddle when you'd like a subscription to pause and resume.
+Build a request that includes effective_from and resume_at to tell Paddle when you want a subscription to pause and resume.

 2. Pause subscription